Deep unsupervised learning on graphic processors

 We also provide a series of useful Matlab routines that can be used to analyze deep belief networks, for example by plotting the shape of the receptive fields at different levels of the hierarchy or by performing simple linear read-outs to simulate explicit behavioral tasks.
 Two examples of deep belief networks trained on the MNIST data set can be downloaded here.

 In order to try unsupervised deep learning on the prototypical cognitive modeling problem of visual numerosity perception investigated by Stoianov & Zorzi (2012), you can download the complete dataset of visual images here and follow the instructions provided inside the archive.
+Code for the follow-up work by Testolin, Dolfi, Rochus, & Zorzi (2020) is available through the Open Science Framework

 We provide the dataset (and the adapted source code) used in Di Bono & Zorzi (2013) to investigate word recognition with deep generative models here.